therealsmat/portfolio/priv/posts/2023/05-01-metaprogramming-in-elixir.md

 end
 ```

-Metaprogramming is a powerful concept, and while many in the industry advise against it (ab)use, it can significantly help reduce boilerplate code.
+Metaprogramming is a powerful concept and while many in the industry advise against it (ab)use, it can significantly help reduce boilerplate code.